-ARTICLE 28 - COMMERCIAL DRIVER'S LICENSE (CDL)
+ARTICLE 28 - COMMERCIAL DRIVER'S LICENSE (CDL)28.1

-28.1 All employees in applicable positions who are expected to obtain and maintain a commercial driver's license with such endorsements as necessary to operate vehicles assigned to their work unit must be medically and physically able to obtain one.
+All employees in applicable positions who are expected to obtain and maintain a commercial driver's license with such endorsements as necessary to operate vehicles assigned to their work unit must be medically and physically able to obtain one.
 Employees shall be allowed a reasonable period of time to obtain the license as defined in the job description.

-28.2 The City will provide:
+The Employer will provide:

-28.2.1 An opportunity for each employee to develop the skill required to obtain the license within said reasonable time period.
+An opportunity for each employee to develop the skill required to obtain the license within said reasonable period.

-28.2.2 Reimbursement for fees to obtain and/or renew the license and endorsements for the first attempt, provided that if the employee incurs additional charges because he or she fails any part of the exam, those charges shall be the employee's responsibility.
+Reimbursement for fees to obtain and/or renew the license and endorsements for the first attempt, provided that if the employee incurs additional charges because he or she fails any part of the exam, those charges shall be the employee's responsibility.